Kruskal's algorithm: Algorithm

 At the termination of the algorithm, the forest forms a minimum spanning forest of the graph.
 If the graph is connected, the forest has a single component and forms a minimum spanning tree.

 Pseudocode

 The following code is implemented with a disjoint-set data structure.
-Here, we represent our forest F as a set of edges, and use the disjoint-set data structure to efficiently determine whether two vertices are part of the same tree.
+It represents the forest F as a set of undirected edges, and uses the disjoint-set data structure to efficiently determine whether two vertices are part of the same tree.